RadarBook/software/README.md

 ## Welcome to GitHub Pages
-This is the companion software for the book **_Introduction to Radar with Python and MATLAB &copy;_ by Lee A. Harrison**.
+This is the companion software for the book **_Introduction to Radar with Python and MATLAB®_ by Lee A. Harrison**.

 ### Python